 Article II --- Purpose

-The purpose of this organization shall be “Club Purposes and Objectives”
+The (group name) is concerned with “Club Purposes and Objectives”

 Article III ---- Membership

-Membership in this organization shall be open to the Lafayette Community, but don’t be afraid to require a certain level of commitment.
+1) Membership in this organization complies with Lafayette College’s non-discrimination policy

+2) Members must be students of Lafayette College

+3) Membership shall be retained until the student severs relations with Lafayette College whether by graduation, leave of absence, voluntary or involuntary separation from the College.
+Membership will be retained during the vacation and recesses of the College; however, per College policy, if a student is on an official leave from the College due to suspension of an involuntary separation, they are not permitted to participate in the organization.

 SPORTS CLUBS are required to specify that all members register via the http://dosportseasy.com/lafayetteclubs/ web site.
 Where applicable, clubs must also specify with which NGB, RBG, or local league the club organization will affiliate.
 Include an overview of the benefits of membership.

-Article VI ---- Officers
+Article IV ---- Officers

-The officers of this organization shall be “Club officers, usually president, vice president, treasurer, and secretary.
-Also how officers will be elected (voting when responsibility begins etc.) and voting when elections will be done.”
-Specify the impeachment process for each position.
+1) The officers of this group shall consist of (Insert officer titles here.
+For example, President, Treasurer, Social Chair, etc.)

+2) All officers shall be registered undergraduates in Lafayette College who are in good academic standing

 SPORTS CLUBS must clarify (a) if the coach/instructor is a part of the executive board and if the coach/instructor can vote, and (b) if the team captains are a part of the board and if they vote.
 Specify the impeachment process for these positions as well.
 SPORTS CLUBS must specify that the VP will serve as the primary safety officer or risk manager (even if that person is not going to be the same person with 1st aid training and certifications).